 Our CEO, Kimberly K. Ryan, began serving as a director beginning in December 2021, in connection with becoming the Company's President and CEO.
-Before becoming CEO, she served as the Company's Executive Vice President beginning in June 2021.
+During the transition to becoming CEO, she served as the Company's Executive Vice President beginning in June 2021.
 Prior to that role, she served as President of the Company's Coperion business beginning in September 2015, also overseeing Hillenbrand's Rotex business during part of that period.
-She served as President of Batesville for four years before that and was named a Senior Vice President of Hillenbrand in 2011.
+She served as President of the Company's recently-divested Batesville business for four years before that, and was named a Senior Vice President of Hillenbrand in 2011.
 Before these executive roles, she also held a variety of leadership positions at the Company's former parent company.
 The Chairperson of the Board, Helen W. Cornell, has extensive executive management and board of director experience, as further described in her biographical information set forth under the heading "Proposal No. 1 - Election of Directors" above.
-Ms. Cornell also served as the Vice Chairperson of the Board during fiscal 2022 in preparation for Mr. Loughrey's retirement.7
+Ms. Cornell also served as the Vice Chairperson of the Board during fiscal 2022 in preparation for the retirement of our previous Chairperson, F. Joseph Loughrey, in January 2023.

 The Board of Directors has direct responsibility for overseeing the Company's exposure to risk.
 As a part of its responsibility, the Board satisfies itself that the risk management processes implemented by management are aligned with the Company's overall strategy and are functioning as directed, and that an appropriate culture of risk-adjusted decision-making exists throughout the organization.
 At each meeting of the Board of Directors, the Board evaluates any new material risks to the Company in discussions with management.
-The Board periodically consults with outside advisors and experts on risk management matters, and through the Audit Committee, receives regular reports from the Company's Chief Compliance Officer (who is a direct report to the Company's President and CEO).
+The Board periodically consults with outside advisors and experts on risk management matters, and through the Audit Committee, receives regular reports from the Company's Chief Compliance Officer, Chief Information Officer, and Chief Information Security Officer.
 No less than once each year, management makes a formal presentation to the entire Board of Directors that describes all significant risks of the Company, to apprise the Board of the overall risk profile of the Company and to help ensure that such risks are being properly mitigated and managed.
 The Board also receives annual updates on the Company's cybersecurity program.